Drayux/Catalyst/Notes/audio.md

 _**TODO:** I have yet to fully understand the role (or the difference) of session items, however it is apparent that these are the protocol by which Wireplumber handles the graph objects._
 To the best of my understanding, session items are effectively a superset of a pipewire object.
 The contain a reference to the underlying Pipewire object (this is the structure that is available on the graph itself) as well as additional metadata used by the session manager with respect to its operation.

+_Pipewire objects are exposed to the Lua scripting API as GObjects; this may be a result of these objections being session items._

 With respect to the `si-standard-link` type:
 > As my roughest guess of what a session item is while digging into the system further: It appears that from the perspective of wireplumber, a session item can be thought of as a "temporary rule" i.e. "these two nodes should be linked" / "this client should have a node with this many ports."
 (Of course, the former is a more relevant example for the standard-link.)
 >